History of Exeter services

 The Sandy Gate site proved to be easiest to build in planning, and it opened as Exeter services.

 Only one bid to run the services was received, and after some negotiation, Granada won the contract.
-Granada purchased land next to the services, which was interpreted as a threat to build a rival facility.
+Granada purchased land next to the services, which was interpreted as a threat to build a rival facility if they didn't win.
+At the time the Ministry received rent dependent on sales, so if Granada were taking trade from the winning firm, that would show in the government's finances.

 The services officially opened in 1978, but in 1977 a temporary takeaway building opened.
 The site is 19.5 acres in size and cost £1,675,000 to build, an investment which Granada (who were not enjoying the industry they were in) said they would not have made anywhere else.

-When opened the two roundabouts outside the services would have been significantly quieter than they were today, however it was always the intention to surround the services with an industrial estate.
+When opened the two roundabouts outside the services would have been significantly quieter than they were today, however it was always the intention to turn this area into an industrial estate.

-The stipulation for the services required a lorry park and transport café be built, but with a warning that a rival lorry park may be opening up opposite.
+The stipulation for the services required a lorry park and transport café be built, but with a warning that another company may be building a lorry park opposite.

 The building being to the north of the site, and the picnic area on the top of the hill, were the Department for Transport's suggestion.